mhl/mysociety-cvs/iso/bin/README.txt

 houseprice-inflate - inflate a set of house prices to the last month in the data set, using
-        median values in each month to work out inflation rate. houseprice-mask - convert "E N date price" file into a bitmap mask according to a threshold faido-houses - example that runs house price mask generator
+        median values in each month to work out inflation rate. houseprice-mask - convert "E N date price" file into a bitmap mask according to a threshold do-houses - runs all scripts in house price mask generator and makes final PNG

 Not yet used/ready/named properly
 =================================